sgago/thestudyguide/algorithms/algorithms.md

 ```

 ## O(N + M)
-Again, M indicates another input to the algorithm, and N + M occurs when you have two inputs of size N and M. Say you loop once N times and then loop M times after.
+M indicates another input to the algorithm, and N + M occurs when you have two inputs of size N and M. Say you loop once N times and then loop M times after that.
 Unlike K, M means another input to the function.

 ## O(V + E)
 For both DFS and BFS on a graph, the time complexity is O(|V| + |E|), where V is the number of vertices and E is the number of edges.
 The number of edges in a graph could be 1 to |V|^2, we really don't know.
 So we include both terms here.

 ## O(NlogN)
-When we need to do a logN time process N times.
+When we need to do a logN process N times.
 - Divide and conquer, where divide is logN and merge is N
-- Sorting can get down to this.
+- Sorting algorithms like quicksort and mergesort can run in NlogN time.

 ## O(NM)
 M usually indicates another direct input to the algorithm, similar to N. This occurs when you have an outer loop running N times and an inner loop running M times.